Alex141/CalcBinding/README.md

 2. I wrote string expression A + " some text", but my xaml doesn't compile, what's wrong?
 ```

-In markup extension we can't use double quotes, so we can you single quotes and backslash for escaping like this:
+In markup extension we can't use double quotes, so we can use single quotes and backslash for escaping like this:

 ```xml
 <c:Binding Path='A + \'some text\'' />